 Known generally as “the NDB exam”, candidates for the National Diploma in Beekeeping actually undergo a number of assessments of different formats during the year of examination.
 Eligible candidates must usually hold the highest certificate of one of the National Beekeeping Associations of the British Isles.

-NDB assessments are usually held in alternate years, the next being 2021.
-The theory paper is taken in the month of March, alongside the BBKA Module exams, and the practical examination in July or August, at a suitable venue, which has included locations in England & Scotland in the last few years.
+NDB assessments are usually held in alternate years, the next being 2023.
+The theory paper is normally taken in the month of March, alongside the BBKA Module exams, and the practical examination in July or August, at a suitable venue, which has included locations in England & Scotland in the last few years.